Hamunii/LC-SCP-682-Enemy/README.md

 ### Dependencies

-You need to install the following dependencies for this mod to work in the game (these are not installed by the setup script):
+You need to install the following mods for BepInEx for this mod to work in the game (these are not installed by the setup script):

 - [LethalLib](https://thunderstore.io/c/lethal-company/p/Evaisa/LethalLib/) for registering and adding our enemy.
     - LethalLib depends on [HookGenPatcher](https://thunderstore.io/c/lethal-company/p/Evaisa/HookGenPatcher/).
+- [ModMenuAPI](https://github.com/Hamunii/ModMenuAPI/releases) which is used with the `DEBUG` configuration for debug functionality like setting the state of the enemy.
+(This is not on Thunderstore quite yet)

 If you didn't run the setup script you will also need to, in the `Plugin` directory where our plugin code is, run `dotnet tool restore` on the command-line to install the rest of the dependencies.